cdl-geneseo/geneseo-dictionary/B/Butthead.md

 # Butthead

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butthead

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 NN: Stupid person; &quot;You butthead!
 You don't wash darks with lights.&quot; F92 (predating MTV's &quot;Beavis and Butthead&quot;; used in 1985's ''Back to the Future'' by one of the characters, perhaps an anachronism). butthead: No Change.
 F94 KTousey Obs.
 F06 Only 30% of student identified this term F06